What is Malaysian food? 13 Popular Malaysian dishes to try!

 Give Malaysian cuisine a try.

 If you’re a foodie who's lucky enough to visit Malaysia, you’re in for a treat.
 And if not, then absolutely try to make some of these dishes yourself.
-A lot of them are more simple than you think and you won’t regret it!
+With the right ingredients and a passion for discovery, many of these dishes are simpler to prepare than you might think.
+Start your Malaysian adventure today - your taste buds (and dinner guests) will thank you!